hossfard/cuda-yaga/README.md

-# What is it
+# About

 Yet Another GEMM Application (YAGA) to run dense matrix-matrix multiplications on GPUs and measure the acheived flops as a function of time.
+Also periodically queries the gpu states and dumps fan speed, die temperature, and clock frequencies.
 Supports multiple GPUs on a single node.

 <p align="center">